Rhetoric and Media Studies

 Faculty

 Kundai V. Chirindo.
-Associate professor of rhetoric and media studies, chair of the Department of Rhetoric and Media Studies, director of general education.
+Associate professor of rhetoric and media studies and department chair, director of general education.
 Rhetoric, culture, and hermeneutics; Africa in the public imaginary; rhetoric and postcolonial theory.
 PhD 2012 University of Kansas.
 MA 2008, BA 2004 Bethel University.

 Daena J. Goldsmith.
 Associate dean of the College of Arts and Sciences, professor of rhetoric and media studies.
 Social media, health communication, gender.
 PhD 1990, MA 1988 University of Washington.
 BS 1986 Lewis & Clark College.

 Melanie E.S.
 Kohnen.
-Assistant professor of rhetoric and media studies.
+Associate professor of rhetoric and media studies.
 Digital media, global television.
 PhD 2010, MA 2002 Brown University.
 MA, BA 2001 Heinrich-Heine-Universität.

 G. Mitchell Reyes.
 Professor of rhetoric and media studies.
 Rhetoric, public memory, public discourse, rhetoric of science.
 PhD 2004, MA 2000 Pennsylvania State University.
 BS 1997 Willamette University.